AndyCao1125/SDM/ANN2SNN/Readme.md

-# ANN2SNN Spiking DDPM
+# ANN-to-SNN Spiking Diffusion Models

-This repo holds the codes for Spiking Denoising Diffusion Probabilistic Model through quantized ANN-SNN conversion.
+This repo holds the codes for Spiking Diffusion Models through quantized ANN-SNN conversion.

 This implementation realizes a spiking Unet model based on the work from Fast-SNN [1].